machycek/respgrid/README.md

 <h1>Introduction</h1>
 <p>Respgrid is leightweight framework which helps you to build fully responsive website.</p>
-<p>Don't you like those responsive frameworks which includes almost everything, but you have never used a tons of their classes?</p>
+<p>Don't you like those responsive frameworks which includes almost everything, but you have never used most of their classes?</p>
 <p>Me neither so I made this simple grid.</p>

 <h1>Classes</h1>